Storehouse Studio

 The Other Half of the Building: Storehouse

 During Thomas’s residency here, the property consisted of 110 acres of farm fields and orchards.
-The east half of this building was the storehouse, a crucial part of the farm operation.
+The east half of this building was the Storehouse, a crucial part of the farm operation.
 It was likely in this building that harvested and saleable crops (hay, oats, corn, barley) were stored.
-Today, this east half of the building is the Site’s Visitor Center and Gift Shop.
+Today, this east half of the building is the Site’s special programming space.

 Enter Thomas Cole:

 Immediately after his marriage to Maria Bartow Cole (1813-1884) in 1836, Thomas Cole worked in the Main House itself, Maria’s family home.
-But in 1839, he was able to move to this building, a larger and more private space.
+But in 1839, he was able to move his art studio to this building, a larger and more private space.
 He considered this new building to be “a temporary arrangement,” for he hoped to build a new house with a studio inside.
 The house was never realized, and instead he painted here for seven years.
 Thomas painted many of his most important works here, including the Voyage of Life for his patron Samuel Ward, as the ceiling was high enough to accommodate large canvasses.
 A fireplace permitted Thomas to work in any season, and he added a large skylight-like window to admit northern light, the preferred light for painting.
 Thomas welcomed visits from his family to the studio: as he worked, Maria, who married Thomas, read to him and offered advice, and the Cole children often visited.
-The Old Studio also afforded space for grinding pigments into paint, constructing stretchers, stretching canvasses, and fitting pictures into frames.
+The Studio also afforded space for grinding pigments into paint, constructing stretchers, stretching canvasses, and fitting pictures into frames.
 Painting at this time involved a lot of hard physical labor—active, smelly, and frequently messy.

 Painted Here: “My Great Series”